 Many books describe the more famous battles of Chania and Maleme, but this rare book focuses on the importance of the battle of Heraklion and the city’s desperate fight against the Nazis.

-The book puts the stress on the historical facts without disregarding personal stories and accounts of the lesser-known Battle of Heraklion.
+The book puts the accent on the historical facts without disregarding personal stories and accounts of the lesser-known Battle of Heraklion.

 The Fall of Crete